-WAN Preferred
+> WAN Preferred

-In this mode, the router will try WAN access first.
-If the WAN access fails, and 3G access is valid, the router would switch to 3G access.
-Once the router succeeds to connect to the WAN network, the router would stop the 3G connection and switch back to WAN access immediately.
+In this mode, the Router will try WAN access first.
+If the WAN access fails and 3G/4G access is valid, the Router would switch to 3G/4G access.
+Once the Router succeeds to connect to the WAN network, the Router would stop the 3G/4G connection and switch back to WAN access immediately.

-WAN Only
+> WAN Only

-In this mode, the router will try WAN access only.
-3G access is disabled.
+In this mode, the Router will try WAN access only.
+3G/4G access is disabled.

-4. The next screen will appear as shown in Figure 3-7.
-After finishing the configuration on this page, click Next to continue,
+4. The next screen will appear as shown in Figure 3-5.
+You need to set the required parameters and then click Next.